+CASE 99

 The fact that a boat required to keep clear is out of control does not entitle her to exoneration for breaking a rule of Part 2.
 When a right-of-way boat becomes obliged by rule 14 to 'avoid contact . . . if reasonably possible' and the only way to do so is to crash-gybe, she does not break the rule if she does not crash-gybe.
 When a boat's penalty under rule 44.1(b) is to retire, and she does so (whether because of choice or necessity), she cannot then be disqualified.

 CASE 107

-A boat that is not keeping a lookout may thereby fail to do everything reasonably possible to avoid contact.
+During the starting sequence, a boat that is not keeping a lookout may thereby fail to do everything reasonably possible to avoid contact.
 Hailing is one way that a boat may 'act to avoid contact'.
 When a boat's breach of a rule of Part 2 causes serious damage and she then retires, she has taken the applicable penalty and is not to be disqualified for that breach.

-CASE 108

 When taking a penalty after touching a mark, a boat need not complete a full 360° turn, and she may take her penalty while simultaneously rounding the mark.
-Her turn to round the mark will serve as her penalty if it includes a tack and a gybe, if it is carried out promptly after clearing and remaining clear of the mark and other boats, and when no question of advantage arises.
+Her turn to round the mark will serve as her penalty if it includes a tack and a gybe, if it is carried out promptly after she is no longer touching the mark and is well clear of other boats, and when no question of advantage arises.

+Rule 45, Hauling Out; Making Fast; Anchoring

+CASE 5

+A boat that is anchored while racing is still racing.
+A boat does not break rule 42.1 or rule 45 if, while pulling in her anchor line to recover the anchor, she returns to her position at the time the anchor was lowered.
+However, if pulling in the anchor line clearly propels her to a different position, she breaks those rules.

 Rule 46, Person in Charge

 CASE 40

 Unless otherwise specifically stated in the class rules, notice of race or sailing instructions, the owner or other person in charge of a boat is free to decide who steers her in a race, provided that rule 46 is not broken.

-Rule 48, Fog Signals and Lights
+Rule 48, Fog Signals and Lights; Traffic Separation Schemes

 CASE 109

 The IRPCAS or government right-of-way rules apply between boats that are racing only if the sailing instructions say so, and in that case all of the Part 2 rules are replaced.
 An IRPCAS or government rule may be made to apply by including it in the sailing instructions or in another document governing the event.

-Rule 49, Crew Position
+Rule 49, Crew Position; Lifelines

 CASE 4

 A competitor may hold a sheet outboard.

-CASE 36

-Positioning of crew members relative to lifelines.
+CASE 36 Positioning of crew members relative to lifelines.

-CASE 83

 Repeated sail trimming with a competitor's torso outside the lifelines is not permitted.

-Rule 50.3, Setting and Sheeting Sails: Use of Outriggers
+Rule 50.3, Setting and Sheeting Sails: Use of Outriggers CASE 4 A competitor may hold a sheet outboard.

-CASE 4

-A competitor may hold a sheet outboard.

 CASE 97 A jockey pole attached to a spinnaker guy is not an outrigger.
-PART 5 - PROTESTS, REDRESS, HEARINGS, MISCONDUCT AND APPEALS Section A - Protests; Redress; Rule 69 Action Rule 60, Right to Protest, Right to Request Redress or Rule 69 Action CASE 1 A boat that breaks a rule while racing but continues to race may protest over a later incident, even though after the race she is disqualified for her breach.
-CASE 19 An interpretation of the term 'damage'.
+PART 5 - PROTESTS, REDRESS, HEARINGS, MISCONDUCT AND APPEALS Section A - Protests; Redress; Rule 69 Action Rule 60, Right to Protest; Right to Request Redress or Rule 69 Action CASE 1 A boat that breaks a rule while racing but continues to race may protest over a later incident, even though after the race she is disqualified for her breach.
+CASE 19 Interpretation of the term 'damage'.